-Everyone has a tax-free capital gains allowance of £12,300 (for the tax year 2021-2022).
-In fact, if you own your buy-to-let property jointly with a partner, you could combine your tax-free allowances so it comes to £24,600.
+Everyone has a tax-free Capital Gains Tax allowance of £6,000.
+In fact, if you own your buy-to-let property jointly with a partner, you could combine your tax-free allowances.

 However, after that, any income you make from selling your buy-to-let property will incur a charge of 18% (if you’re a basic taxpayer) or 28% (if you’re a higher-rate taxpayer).
 Ouch!

 Up until 2017, landlords benefited from this great thing called ‘mortgage interest tax relief.’
 What it meant was that landlords didn’t have to pay tax on the income they were using to pay off the interest on their mortgage.
 However, mortgage interest tax relief has now been replaced with a 20% tax credit.

 The 20% tax credit means that landlords get taxed on all their earnings, including the income they use to pay their interest.
 However, they get 20% of it back pound for pound.